 With thousands of hair salons and stylists in South Carolina, choosing the right one can be difficult.
 You want a salon that is clean, comfortable, and chic.
 But, more importantly, you need a stylist that "gets" you.
 Someone who takes the time to understand your preferences, your style, and your personality.
 You need a stylist who listens, is honest, and has the technical skills to turn your vision into a reality.

 An excellent stylist epitomizes all those traits and knows how to adapt to changing beauty trends.
 They aren't afraid to take on a challenge.

-Where the most talented hairstylists in Nexton help bring out the beauty in each of our clients.
+Where the most talented hairstylists near Nexton help bring out the beauty in each of our clients.
 We strive to provide each of our customers with the highest levels of customer service in the beauty industry.
 At Chroma, we offer a relaxing environment, skillful professionals, and a variety of products with environmentally safe and good-for-you ingredients.

 Our goal is to make your salon experience special, from the moment you walk in to the second you leave.
 With a variety of professional hair and beauty services to choose from, we're sure you will rediscover the "beauty of you" every time you visit our salon.